-In the current context of the COVID-19 pandemic, we can all see how essential it is that decision makers are able to rapidly get to grips with all kinds of evidence, and be able to lead informed policy making in a complicated and quickly changing situation.
-Parliament’s role is to scrutinise what the government does, and to look at and understand issues that affect their constituents in the UK.
-That is why Sense about Science launched Evidence Week in Parliament two years ago – to make sure that MPs have their hands on the best tools and information to hold government to account.
+In the current context of the COVID-19 pandemic, we can all see how essential it is that decision-makers are able to rapidly get to grips with all kinds of evidence, and be able to lead informed policymaking in a complicated and quickly changing situation.
+Parliament’s role is to scrutinise what the government does and to look at and understand issues that affect their constituents in the UK.
+That is why Sense about Science launched Evidence Week in Westminster two years ago – to make sure that MPs have their hands on the best tools and information to hold the government to account.
 Right now, I’m sure you, along with us, feel that this is urgently needed.

-This year, we were unable to hold a physical event in Upper Waiting hall where constituents and researchers can meet MPs to discuss urgent policy issues.
+In 2020, we were unable to hold a physical event in Upper Waiting hall where constituents and researchers can meet MPs to discuss urgent policy issues.
 With our communications partners, POST, the UK Statistics Authority, Office for Statistics Regulation, and Ipsos MORI, we created an innovative new way of replicating this experience online.
-From 16th- 20th November, Evidence Week in Parliament looked at evidence on a range of issues including Covid-19, AI, and climate, that Parliamentary committees, constituents and researchers are grappling with.
+From 16th- 20th November, Evidence Week in Westminster looked at evidence on a range of issues including Covid-19, AI, and climate, that Parliamentary committees, constituents and researchers are grappling with.

 The opening event on Monday 16th November involved community groups and constituents leading a discussion on how well equipped the government and parliament are to understand and use scientific information.